 A MakerSpace is a physical location where people gather to share resources and knowledge, work on projects, network, create, and build.
 They are zones of self-directed learning and their hands-on character, paired with tools and machines, support invention, tinkering, and interaction.

 PTPL’s MakerSpace has a variety of equipment—some available on a first-come, first-served basis, some which require staff-member assistance.
 Our tools include 3D printers, a sewing machine, an embroidery machine, button-presses, an Accucut machine, and more.
-Check out our MakerSpace brochure for a complete listing.
+Please visit this page for more information or check out our MakerSpace brochure for a complete listing.

 Roots Genealogy Club – 2nd Tuesday at 1:00 pm